What is a Litigation Paralegal?

 - Represent clients in a court of law

 - Establish legal fees

 Defining the Duties Performed in the Scope of Paralegal Jobs

 Whether working in a law firm, for the government, in the legal department of a corporation, or in other legal practice environments, documentation is everything.
 The work product in a personal injury case, a bankruptcy, contract, or corporate law covers all the facts whether in the form of a conversation with clients or witnesses, interviews, phone calls, emails, creating a chronology of facts, interrogatories, deposition notices, and subpoenas.
 They must draft pleadings, motions, legal briefs, affidavits, memos, perform research, data collection, and all relevant information that must be committed to the official record under the supervision of the attorney.
 In addition, the paralegal is responsible for maintaining the record in accordance with the expectations and protocols of the court including Bates-stamping, duplication, redaction, indexing cases, and appellate documents.
 They will also be required to calendar filing deadlines and hearing dates and file documents with federal and state courts.

 - Discovery and Pre-Trial

-Litigation paralegals do everything to support the trial process including preparing and handling exhibits, assisting in preparing witnesses and voir dire in jury selection, taking notes before and during trial and managing trial documents.
-In addition to acting as liaison between internal contacts and external agencies or sources, they serve as same between attorneys and in-house staff.
-They coordinate and help set-up the trial logistics, observe the jury, take notes and mark documents as they are identified by counsel in the process of the trial as well as ordering transcripts from reporting services.
+Litigation paralegals do everything to support the trial process including preparing and handling exhibits, assisting in preparing witnesses and voir dire in jury selection, taking notes before and during the trial, and managing trial documents.
+In addition to acting as a liaison between internal contacts and external agencies or sources, they serve as same between attorneys and in-house staff.
+They coordinate and help set up the trial logistics, observe the jury, take notes and mark documents as they are identified by counsel in the process of the trial as well as order transcripts from reporting services.
 They create, bind and distribute file copies as well as oversee fulfillment of requests to supply outside counsel or other sources with transcripts or courtesy copies.